HelenaLC/WTx-TVA/README.md

     - `06-ctx.R`: spatial context/niche analysis
     - `06-cty.R`: niches blinded to epithelia

+**visualization**

+- majority of scripts serve the purpose of collecting
+  specific subsets of results, and visualizing them
 - `10-plt__<by1>__<by2>-<out1>,<out2>,<plt>.R`
   - pool outputs `<out1/2>` according to `<by1/2>`
   - generates `plts/<out1>,<out2>,<plt>.pdf`